 Overmethylated individuals, however, thrive on folates because they have too much methyl and folate is a powerful demethylating agent.

 Folic acid works in different ways in different parts of the cell.
-The part we need to be concerned about is the nucleus because it’s inside the cell that we see methyl loss, and folic acid strips more methyl than it provides.
+The part we need to be concerned about is the nucleus because it’s inside the cell that we see methyl loss and all forms of folic acid (even food-based) strip more methyl than they provide.
 1

 Researchers involved in the treatment of cancer now realize that folic acid is directly related to an increase in cancer rates.
 Methotrexate, a drug used to treat cancer, acts by inhibiting the metabolism of folic acid.
 It’s a great cancer agent, but unfortunately, the patient’s got worse and many died because folic acid was added back in.
 This is a good indicator as to why undermethylated persons have a greater propensity to develop cancer and do worse on folates.
 2